Erica Mena Squeezes Her Baby Bump Into Leather Outfit For ‘Matrix’ Halloween Costume

-Erica Mena unveiled her couple Halloween costume with Safaree yesterday, but she’s since followed it up with a completely different look.
+Erica Mena unveiled her couple Halloween costume with Safaree yesterday, but she’s since followed up that post with a completely different look.
 This time, the Love & Hip Hop star was spotted in a leather ensemble on Instagram.
-She managed to squeeze her baby bump into a tight top and pants, and continued to prove that maternity looks can be just as glamorous as any other type of clothing.
+She managed to squeeze her baby bump into a tight top and pants and continued to prove that maternity looks can be just as glamorous as any other type of clothing.

-The top that Erica wore featured long sleeves and a zip-up accent in the front.
-It also had two cut-outs on her upper chest, while a hint of her belly peeked through.
-Her pants were skintight, and rested on her baby bump.
+The top Erica wore featured long sleeves and a zip-up accent in the front, two cut-outs on her upper chest with a hint of her belly peeking through the garment.
+Her pants were skintight and rested on her baby bump.
 She completed her look with a pair of dark sunglasses.

-The reality TV star also styled herself with a sleek, low ponytail with a middle part.
-She accessorized with large, silver hoop earrings but opted to go without a necklace.
+The reality TV star also styled herself with a sleek, low ponytail and a middle part.
+She accessorized with large, silver hoop earrings.

-Erica posed against a low wall, and propped up her left knee while looking to her right.
-She pushed the sunglasses down the bridge of her nose, and grabbed her ponytail with her left hand.
+Erica posed against a low wall and propped her left knee against the surface while looking to her right.
+She pushed her sunglasses down the bridge of her nose and grabbed her ponytail with her left hand.

-The captions revealed that she was going for a Matrix Halloween costume, and it seems like a big hit among her fans.
-Even though the photo has only been posted for half-an-hour, it’s already racked up over 15,000 views.
+The captions revealed that she has was a Matrix Halloween costume, and the disguise seems to be a big hit among her fans.
+Even though the photo has only been posted for a half-hour, the image had already racked up more than 15,000 views.

-Many fans focused on complimenting Safaree’s wife on her pregnancy glow.
+Many fans complimented Safaree’s wife on her pregnancy glow.

 “You look wonderful mama you carrying that belly like a queen,” gushed a follower.